 With technology being so advanced nowadays, if your learner is struggling with writing there are so many options.
 Whether they find it easier to speak into a voice recorder, or use a tablet to communicate, there are ways around writing.
-If your learner suffers with a physical disability they may need extra help with getting their thoughts down onto paper.
+If your learner has any specific needs they may need extra help with getting their thoughts down onto paper.
 Using a Scribe – a person responsible for providing an accurate and legible handwritten record from the personal dictation of a student – can also help with this.

-Multiple choice is a popular assessment method as it enables the Assessor to gain an understanding of the knowledge the learner has.
+Multiple choice quizzes are a popular assessment method.
+They enables the Assessor to gain an understanding of the knowledge the learner has.
 However, the disadvantage is that this type of assessment can exclude learners who prefer to communicate verbally.
 Many awarding bodies allow a verbal method of assessment as an alternative for those who need it.
 You just need to get in touch with the relevant awarding body to see what options there are for alternative methods of assessment.

 Have you had to adapt any assessment methods for your learners to help them?
 We would love to hear of any innovative tools you have used.
 Leave a comment below or send an email to firstname.lastname@example.org.

 Steve is a Chartered Manager and a Fellow of the Chartered Management Institute.